 IoT security concerns will escalate

 The tech giants like Google and Amazon have turned the IoT app development into a mainstream technology.
 Very soon, a myriad of countries will develop smart cities with features like better transportation systems and improved security measures for citizens.
-The massive growth of technology will escalate the security concerns.
+The massive growth of technology will escalate security concerns.
 The companies involved in electronic payments need to be cautious of financial crimes and synthetic identity frauds.
 To destroy or steal data, the hackers launch an attack on the network host.
 The commonly witnessed attacks include the DNS server attack and IP address attack.

 For security purposes, the organizations might take the support of Blockchain technology rather than existing centralized and monolithic computing models.
-Talking about specifically about IoT apps, the developers need to include device authentication and secure access control.
+Talking specifically about IoT apps, the developers need to include device authentication and secure access control.